 Condo complexes in Fairfax County are often built with retail space on the first floor.

-There are less very large new condos and townhome communities in Fairfax County than in some other areas with more land.
+There are less very large new condos and townhome communities in Fairfax County than in some other areas.
 Most are smaller communities.

 There are plenty of single family homes being built replacing an older home on the same lot.